 While the common cold is always annoying, it is even more of a bother to catch one while pregnant!
 Pregnant women are more susceptible to infections because of their decreased immune system, so this can make colds happen more often and last longer.
-Also, the nasal passages are already prone to being dilated and therefore stuffy in pregnancy, so a cold can only make this worse.
+Also, the nasal passages are already prone to be dilated and therefore stuffy in pregnancy, so a cold can only make this worse.
 Here are some things you can try to treat the common cold in pregnancy.

 Many over-the-counter (OTC) medications can be used in pregnancy if they are used on a short-term basis.
 If you have the choice, avoid medications that are long-acting, extended-release, “maximum strength,” contain alcohol, or are a combination of multiple ingredients.
 As always, you should check with your provider first before starting any new medications.